 This made me realize that people who are very accomplished at yoga — you know, the ones that nail all the poses and glide effortlessly from horizontal to vertical, and then to inverted, without even mussing their hair — haven’t got a non-yoga life.
 Their life is — by necessity — yoga-centric.

-You see, my “accomplishment” is that I continue to show up after 4 years with no appreciable improvement in my ability to perform beginner yoga.
+You see, my “accomplishment” is that I continue to show up after 4 years regardless of the complete lack of appreciable improvement in my ability to perform beginner yoga.
 What I have realized is that just showing up for yoga (however, whenever, and wherever that happens) provides a benefit to my life that is alone and apart from whatever mastery of the moves I exhibit.
 Realizing benefit from dedicated effort is the very definition of “accomplishment”.
-Just because that benefit is not observable by others doesn’t diminish the value in my mind.
+Just because that benefit is not observable by others doesn’t diminish its value in my mind.

-But the question we all have to ask ourselves is: “does that benefit increase with your degree of mastery?”
+This is where so many of us go astray.
+The ego loves the notion that more is better, and attempts to apply it to nearly everything.
+But does the benefit of yoga actually increase with the degree of mastery?
 Surprisingly, not much.
-In fact, there is the distinct potential for diminishing your quality of life for the sake of that pursuit.
-Those who are making gains in their yoga prowess might want to take a hard look at their lives and ask themselves what other aspects of a full and exciting existence are they sacrificing for this mission of excellence at yoga.
-There are without question some of those.
+In fact, there is the distinct potential for diminishing your quality of life for the sake of mastery.
+Those who are making gains in their yoga prowess might want to take a hard look at their lives and ask themselves what other aspects of a full and exciting existence are they sacrificing for this drive to excel at yoga.
+There are, without question, some of those.

 I get that it is indeed compelling to want to be great at yoga.
 Watching those who are exceptional at it will bring out that competitiveness in just about anybody, and make you want to rise to some level of excellence no matter what the cost.
 That is, at least, until you actually know the cost.

 The price for this par excellence is 6 or more yoga practices a week (yes, the really-driven often engage in multiple practices in the same day), plus all of the other lifestyle changes that are requisite to the goal.
 Add to this the inevitable intensive or specialized training courses, private instruction, and the bill for all of the above, and you have at least a glimpse at the sacrifices involved.
 What other aspects of your life must be shelved to make way for this new focus.
-Is yoga actually able to replace the joys those other pursuits bring, or even contribute to them?
-Being great at yoga doesn’t guarantee you a better life if you’re only goal is to impress other people.
+Is yoga actually able to replace the joys those other pursuits bring, or even contribute in any way to them?
+Being great at yoga doesn’t guarantee you a better life if you’re only goal is to be great at yoga.

 Then, consider that the vast majority of lithe and dexterous yoga studs you hope to emulate are rarely older than their early-thirties (and likely began their yoga journey in their twenties), and have a gymnast’s build from birth.
-If you are, instead, over 40, not height/weight proportional, with a sedentary job, you’ll have some huge deficits to overcome before any real headway toward mastery is made.
+If you are, instead, over 40, not height/weight proportional, with a sedentary job, and lacking the crucial genetics, you’ll have some huge deficits to overcome before any real headway toward mastery is made.
 That’s in addition to that which the genetically and chronologically blessed must pass.
-One or more of those challenges might actually be complete deal-breakers for your dreams of yoga dominance, or, at least, make them exponentially more demanding of life’s resources to conquer.
+One or more of those challenges might actually be complete deal-breakers for your dreams of yoga dominance, or, at least, make the goal exponentially less attractive.

 I include in my use of the word “accomplishment” how much worse I would be — now 4 years on — if I had never begun yoga when I did.
 How much worse even at yoga — not to mention life — would I be if I were just starting today as someone 4 years older and 4 years poorer in general physical preparedness?
 You begin to see why I consider my 4+ years at this — with no measurable or observable progress to speak of — an accomplishment.